Risk Awareness in HTN Planning: Uncertainty and Risk in a Broader Perspective

 Risk and uncertainty play a central role in making rational decisions.
-Let us look at this through the lenses of utility theory: the most representative theory in decision making that explains the acts of rational choices using the concept of utility.
-More specifically, utility theory provides a mathematical framework for modelling decision making under risk and uncertainty and explains people's behaviour on the premise that people can rank choices based on their preferences in terms of the satisfaction of all decision outcomes~\cite{fishburn1968utility}.
+Let us look at this through the lens of utility theory -- the most representative theory in decision-making that explains the acts of rational choices using the concept of utility.
+More specifically, utility theory provides a mathematical framework for modelling decision-making under risk and uncertainty and explains people's behaviour on the premise that people can rank choices based on their preferences in terms of the satisfaction of all decision outcomes~\cite{fishburn1968utility}.

-We show that the distinction between risk and uncertainty is useful to divide theories of choice in expected utility theory, an axiomatic theory of choice, into theories that deal with decisions under risk and others that deal with decisions under uncertainty~\cite{karni1991utility}.
-We explain the existence of rationality in decision making and how this can be expressed in different attitudes toward risk using utility functions.
+We demonstrate that distinguishing between risk and uncertainty is useful for categorising theories within \textit{expected utility theory}--the axiomatic theory of choice--into those that address decisions under risk and those that handle decisions under uncertainty~\cite{karni1991utility}.
+We explain the existence of rationality in decision-making and how this can be expressed in different attitudes toward risk using utility functions.